Semi-supervised Dense Keypoints Using Unlabeled Multiview Images: Experiments

 \textbf{Generalizability towards new views} We evaluate generalization by testing on different views: two views are used for training and other two views are used for testing.
-The results are summarized in Table~\ref{tab:1}.
-As can be seen, although the model trained purely on one camera pair does not seen any sample captured by the other pair, its performance still get improved on all metrics on top of \textit{baseline} model by a margin of 0.6\%-12.8\% on keypoint accuracy, 38.3\% - 47.9\% on geometric consistency, and 6.5\% - 13.7\% on reconstruction accuracy.
+The results are summarized in the generalization block in Table~\ref{tab:1}.
+As can be seen, although a model trained purely on one camera pair does not use any sample captured by the other pair, its performance still improves on all metrics on top of Supervised model by a margin of 0.6\%-12.8\% on keypoint accuracy, 38.3\% - 47.9\% on geometric consistency, and 6.5\% - 13.7\% on reconstruction accuracy.
 This shows that model trained by our semi-supervised approach can be generalized to new views.

-\textbf{Ablation Study} We conduct an ablation study to evaluate the impact of each loss.
-The results are reported in Table~\ref{tab:1}.
-It proves that the model trained with $\mathcal{L}_{\rm L}$ + $\mathcal{L}_{\rm M}$ shows inferior performance because of degenerate cases (Section \ref{regularization_loss}).
-This limitation can be addressed by the regularization $\mathcal{L}_{\rm R}$, and further, $\mathcal{L}_{\rm T}$ improves the performance, in particular, for reconstruction accuracy.